uscensusbureau/entropy-balance-weighting/README.md

-Accelerated Entropy Balancing Sample Reweighting
+Accelerated Entropy Balancing Sample Weighting
 ------------------------------------
 This package implements an Entropy Balancing Weighting (EBW) routine for dense or sparse matrices.
 The goal of this package is to scale the EBW algorithm to allow it to work with large, complicated data